alexanderpulido/CECS-458-Term-Project/README.md

 - Step

   Step 1 — Download Dennys-website.html from this repository and Open the file

   Step 2 — Get your API keys (Gemini API Key)

   Step 3 — A blue banner will appear at the top asking for your API key

   Step 4 - Use AI powered system, the AI chatbot and AI search are now active

 AI systems:

 - AI Search

   Click the 🔍 icon in the navigation bar
   Type any natural language query — for example:
   "cheap but filling"
   "low calorie breakfast"
-"something sweet under $8"
-"gluten-free options"

   The AI returns relevant menu suggestions based on your query, no exact item names needed

 - AI Chatbot (Denny Bot)

   Click the 💬 button in the bottom-right corner
   Ask anything about the menu in natural language — for example:
   "What's the difference between the Lumberjack Slam and the All-American Slam?"
   "I'm hungry but I don't have much money"
-"What do you recommend for kids?"
-"Which Slam has the most calories?"

-Quick-tap chips are available for common questions
-The chatbot remembers the last 3 conversation turns, so you can ask follow-up questions
+  Quick-tap chips are available for common questions The chatbot remembers the last 3 conversation turns, so you can ask follow-up questions